dfinity/portal/docs/tutorials/02_create_your_first_app/05_using-collections.md

 ```

 - The method returns an array.
 Array is a simple container that can hold multiple values.
 - The array element is a tuple, another container of fixed length that has a typed value on each of the position.
-For example, a tuple `(Text, Nat)` represents all potential values where the first elements is a antural number and the second element is a string.
+For example, a tuple `(Text, Nat)` represents all potential values where the first element is a natural number and the second element is a string.
 - We use a class `Iter` that represents an iterator, a pointer-like data structure that allows the developer to move over another data stucture and see values one by one in a sequential manner.
 -  The  statement `Iter.toArray(options.entries())` is executed in this sequence:
     1. `options.entries()` method produces an iterator of tuples `(Text, Nat)` that represent the map's values